wtsi-npg/irods-metadata/linking_samples_to_data.md

 Don't expect absolute consistency!
 We've changed as new platforms have made new demands and as NPG has learnt lessons...

 ### Illumina
-NovaSeq and later instruments have the default NPG processing data products in separate collections where the path describes the lanes and plexs:
+NovaSeq and later instruments have the default NPG processing data products in separate collections where the path describes the lanes and plexes:
 - `/seq/illumina/runs/`_thousands_elements_of_NPG_id_run_`/`_NPG_id_run_`/lane`_flowcell_lane_number(s)_`/plex`_Sequencescape_tag_index_`/` , or
 - if all lanes are merged `/seq/illumina/runs/`_thousands_elements_of_NPG_id_run_`/`_NPG_id_run_`/plex`_Sequencescape_tag_index_`/`